What is Finasteride?

 The efficacy of finasteride has been investigated in numerous clinical studies over more than two decades.

-The Landmark Study of 1998
+The Most Important Study from 1998

 The results after 12 months were clear and showed a distinct difference between the finasteride and placebo groups: